SartHak-0-Sach/Todo-app_frontend_project/README.md

 I love receiving feedback!
 I am always looking to improve and work on adding more features to my projects.
 So if you have anything you'd like to mention, please email hi at [my work email](saarsaach30@gmail.com).

+This project is completely free.
+Please share it with anyone who will find it useful.

 ### ***Have fun coding!*** 🚀